5G-Super-Blue-Print/KubeArmor-SEDIMENT-Demo/README.md

 KubeArmor provides container-aware observability information about the operations happening from host to containers, between the containers and inside the containers.

-Observability data contains information for :
+Observability data contains information about :

 1) Processes Spawned
 2) File accessed by the processes